 “Your upload failed!”

 This error message often means that your storage period has expired.
-Click the button below to see more details on your transfer status.
+Click the button below to see more details on your transfer status.”

 This error occurs when your storage period has expired.
 User data is stored on FileWhopper’s servers for 14 days after the upload has begun.
 Now, once that period expires, the data will be deleted from the app’s servers unless you purchase additional storage time.

 We hope the tips above have been helpful.
 We are constantly working to ensure that with FileWhopper you are getting the best way to send large files and folders online.
-If you have any more questions on how to send large video files, folders and other data, please do not hesitate to contact our support team.
+If you have any more questions on how to send large video files, folders or other data, please do not hesitate to contact our support team.